pombredanne/django-ws-1/README.rst

 Configuration
 =============

-Add 'ws' to INSTALLED_APPS in project's settings.py
+Add this to INSTALLED_APPS in project's settings.py:

+* 'ws'
+* 'django-guardian'
+* 'djcelery'
+* 'extjs4'

 Configure Celery and add 'ws.tasks' and 'ws.celery.bpm' to CELERY_IMPORTS